HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 This presents an apparent contradiction: while field-based INP scores improved, lab-based TBT worsened significantly.
 Several factors could be behind this divergence.
 - Real-world devices have become more powerful, masking increased code complexity that lab tests reveal using consistent emulated devices.
 - Some sites may be optimizing the interactions that dominate INP while still executing substantial background work that shows up in TBT.
-- The INP metric continues to evolve, with upcoming improvements focused on stabilizing measurements and better capturing real-world interaction behavior, as documented in Chromium’s [INP metric changelog](https://chromium.googlesource.com/chromium/src/+/main/docs/speed/metrics_changelog/inp.md).
+- The INP metric continues to evolve, with upcoming improvements focused on stabilizing measurements and better capturing real-world interaction behavior, as documented in Chromium's [INP metric changelog](https://chromium.googlesource.com/chromium/src/+/main/docs/speed/metrics_changelog/inp.md).

 The widening gap between desktop (92ms median) and mobile (1,916ms median) reinforces the persistent performance inequality between device classes, suggesting that despite INP improvements, the fundamental challenge of main thread blocking has intensified.